Gabriel Bougrain

-Origines
+Origins

 Gabriel Bougrain was born in Laval in 1882 into a family of bankers, only a few years after the defeat of Sedan and the fall of the Second Empire.
 He was the son of Auguste Bougrain, owner of the Bougrain bank in Laval, and Marguerite Lelièvre.
 His grandfather Augustin, a yarn merchant for several generations, bore the surname Bougrain-Dubourg, which originated from the Bougrain, master du Bourg in Vaucé, where Michel Bougrain, son of the royal notary of Couesmes, had settled in the middle of the 18th century.
 As the yarn industry in Mayenne was in sharp decline, Father Bougrain-Dubourg, chaplain of Sainte-Anne Hospital Center and the Salpêtrière, encouraged his brother Augustin to direct his sons to the banking trades.

 Auguste Bougrain's son chose another path, the career of arms !